MARN-5895/Website/lectures/03_gitandgithub/README.md

 Now `git status` returns `new file:   frosting.txt`, which means that `frosting.txt` has been added to the tracking system of the git repository `recipes`.
 We can "commit" the first change (file creation):

-    git commit -m "Create frosting recipe file"
+    git commit -m "Created frosting recipe file"

 A *commit* is a unique identifier added to the tracking system identifying a change to a file or set of files.
 Each commit should be tagged with a informative "commit message" that briefly explanins the changes.
-The message above "Create frosting recipe file" is short and punchy and meaningul, an examplar of a good commit message.
+The message above "Created frosting recipe file" is short and punchy and meaningul, an examplar of a good commit message.

 Let's open `frosting.txt` and add some text to it: